15 Top-Rated Weekend Getaways from Philadelphia, PA

-Canada's French city of Montreal is only a 100-minute flight from Philly.
+You might not think of Montreal as a place to visit on a weekend getaway from Philadelphia, but Canada's beautiful and very French city is only a 100-minute flight from PHL.
 Once here, you can stroll the narrow, cobblestone streets of Old Montreal; shop in the food and flower markets; and enjoy the unique cuisine.
 The city has a wonderful European feel to it, enhanced by the fact that the main language spoken here is French.

 Accommodation: Where to Stay in Montréal: Best Areas & Hotels

 The historic Pennsylvania city where President Abraham Lincoln gave his iconic address is about two hours from downtown Philadelphia.
 Recent changes and improvements to the Gettysburg National Military Park itself allow for a more meaningful visit, as the majority of the surrounding land has been acquired by preservation groups and returned to its original Civil War-era state.
 There's a large visitor center and museum, but the highlight is the opportunity to explore the sacred battlefield site by foot.